-2023 Wise Awards Winners Drive Global Educational Progress
+2023 WISE AWARDS WINNERS DRIVE GLOBAL EDUCATIONAL PROGRESS

 Ahlan Simsim by IRC in partnership with Sesame Workshop (USA, Jordan):

-A transformational early childhood development initiative reaching young children and their caregivers with playful learning opportunities integrated with educational media.
+A transformational early childhood development initiative reaching students, caregivers and parents through direct intervention programs and digital education content.

 Nature-Based Education Networks by OpEPA (Colombia):